ODD JOBS, CHAPTER 1

 To buy a copy of the book, click here.

-To make my book the next one your book club reads, then bring me in for a virtual Q&A, click here.
+To make the book the next one your book club reads, then bring me in for a virtual author Q&A, click here.